benfairless/txsoundgen/README.md

 Sound pack generator for EdgeTX/OpenTX radios.

 Unhappy with downloading sound packs for your radio only to find they are incomplete?
-TXSoundgen uses cloud text-to-speech generation to create comprehensive voice packs to suit your needs, giving you a consistent voice pack that covers default sounds as well as any custom lines you would like to add.
+TXSoundgen uses self-hosted and cloud text-to-speech generation to create comprehensive voice packs to suit your needs, giving you a consistent voice pack that covers default sounds as well as any custom lines you would like to add.

 ## Technical details